TBC-Projects/ProjectTemplate/README.md

 ## About the Project

 * Project Title:
-* Project Purpose:
+* Project Purpose: Design and build an embedded system that uses a ML classification algorithm to do real-time image processing.
 * Brief Description:
 * Contributors Involved: (People who worked on the report)
-* Git Repo Link:

 ## Accomplishments